-- No marketing and branding claims can be made by the end-user (construction company) that a building constructed with the underlying physical product is a carbon sink if the decoupled CO2 certificate has been sold to and retired by another stakeholder.
+- associated with the underlying physical product is removed from the underlying product and sold to another stakeholder not associated with the underlying product. - No marketing and branding claims can be made by the end-user (construction company) that a building constructed with the underlying physical product is a carbon sink if the decoupled CO2 Julidated.
+Visit Puro earth for current wersic certificate has been sold to and cancelled by another stakeholder.